TheDistractor/TheDistractor.github.io/housemon/rf12registry-installation.md

 ## Suggested updates:
-A patch was recently submitted to jeelib for a small upgrade to the *rf12demo* sketch.
+A patch was recently submitted to [jeelib](https://github.com/jcw/jeelib) for a small upgrade to the *rf12demo* sketch.
 It adds another 'command' to the existing *rf12demo* commands.
 Specifically it adds a command to obtain the 'version' string of the sketch.
 From this we can more easily determine the sketches capability. i.e *rf12demo.10* can do more than *rf12demo.9* when it comes to sending out commands.
 Details of the update are [here](https://github.com/jcw/jeelib/pull/51). *This patch did not increment the rfdemo version number displayed on sketch startup*.

 You can tell if you have this feature by sending the character 'v' to your jeenode connected serial port.
 If the sketch replies with **\[RF12Demo.10\]** you have the feature.
 If your script replies with the configuration/help screen, you do not have the feature and an upgrade is suggested.

-*Note:If you cannot upgrade, you may still be able to make use of the* **RF12Registry** *using earlier versions of RF12Demo but this requires additional steps that will be added shortly.
-Additionally you can also still make use of the* **RF12Registry** *if your connected node does not use* \[**RF12Demo.xx**\] *at all, but again this will require additional steps I will add shortly.*
+*Note:If you cannot upgrade, you may still be able to make use of the* **RF12Registry** *using earlier versions of RF12Demo but this requires additional steps.
+Additionally you can also still make use of the* **RF12Registry** *if your connected node does not use* \[**RF12Demo.xx**\] *at all, but again this will require additional steps.*
+*(You can check * [here](rf12demo-readwrite.html) *for this information)*

 Once you have updated your HouseMon installation and confirmed you have the latest RF12Demo.10 sketch flashed onto your Jeelink, you can proceed to install the relevant components.